Marcus Smart Rumors: PG Would Consider Celtics Contract Extension Amid FA Buzz

 According to Himmelsbach, Smart met with two teams Monday and had another two meetings scheduled for Tuesday.

 Smart's status as a restricted free agent is likely depressing his market somewhat.
-Teams don't want to make an offer they'd expect the Celtics to match, and at the same time, they'll want to avoid spending so much they'll get saddled with a bad contract.
+Teams don't want to make an offer they'd expect the Celtics to match, and at the same time, they'll want to avoid spending too much and getting saddled with a bad contract.

 Himmelsbach floated the possibility of Smart signing a $6 million qualifying offer for 2018-19, which would then make him an unrestricted free agent next summer.